aptech/docs/docs/format.rst

 -  Slash parameters, if present, must precede the field and precision parameters.

--  A :func:`format` statement stays in effect until it is overridden by a new format statement.
+-  A `format` statement stays in effect until it is overridden by a new format statement.
 The slash parameters may be used in a print statement to override the current default.